SomeKindOfSheep/TryHackMeLogs/README.md

 ⏳ = In progress.
 🔴 = Stopped, depends on other tasks, depends on knowledge from other rooms.

+Note: I stopped tracking this a little bit, due to work.
+I've been focussing on crypto CTF's and solidity code.

 # Level 1 - Intro
 - [👍] OpenVPN https://tryhackme.com/room/openvpn